Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Finsler structure in the sense of Neeb--Upmeier

-\item A $ C^k $ Banach manifold $ M $ is called a $ C^k $ \textbf{Finsler(-Banach) manifold} (in the sense of Neeb-Upmeier) if there is a $ C^0 $ Finsler structure in $ TM $.
-Moreover it is called a $ C^k $ \textbf{Finsler manifold in the sense of Neeb-Upmeier $ \Xi $-weak uniform}, if there is a $ C^0 $ uniform Finsler structure (with constant $ \Xi $) in $ TM $.
+\item A $ C^k $ Banach manifold $ M $ is called a $ C^k $ \textbf{Finsler(--Banach) manifold} (in the sense of Neeb--Upmeier) if there is a $ C^0 $ Finsler structure in $ TM $.
+Moreover it is called a \textbf{$ \Xi $-weak uniform $ C^k $ Finsler manifold in the sense of Neeb--Upmeier} if there is a $ C^0 $ uniform Finsler structure (with constant $ \Xi $) in $ TM $.